Research in Hydrogeology

 Ground-water/surface-water interactions in the Gulf Coastal Plain of western Kentucky

-Ledbetter Creek: With colleagues at Murray State's Center for Reservoir Research, Karen Thompson (MS 2002) and Todd Aseltyne (PhD candidate) have monitored and modeled the influence of reservoir-level manipulation on ground-water flow within the Ledbetter Creek watershed in Calloway County, Kentucky.
+Ledbetter Creek: With colleagues at Murray State's Center for Reservoir Research, Karen Thompson (MS 2002) and Todd Aseltyne (PhD candidate) studied the influence of reservoir-level manipulation on ground-water flow within the Ledbetter Creek watershed in Calloway County, Kentucky.
 Ledbetter Creek is a tributary to Kentucky Lake, the terminal reservoir on the Tennessee River.
-Water-level monitoring of piezometers and wells and gaging of stream and spring flow indicates that ground water discharges to Ledbetter Creek and within the creek's embayment.
+Water-level monitoring of piezometers and wells and gauging of stream and spring flow indicates that ground water discharges to Ledbetter Creek and within the creek's embayment.
 As at PGDP, discharge rates and water levels in wells tend to be highest in late spring and lowest in early winter.
 Within the embayment itself, the hydraulic gradient is reversed from upward to downward when the embayment is submerged between April and September.

 (Left: Andrea Hougham [undergraduate assistant] and Danita LaSage collect samples from a sand boil [submerged spring] in Little Bayou Creek, May 2000.